Syscoin is a decentralized marketplace, so that users can securely and reliably buy and sell any items they wish.

-Now we'll purchase the popular cryptocurrency Bitcoin, so that we can exchange it for Syscoin (if you already own Bitcoin you can skip ahead).
+Now we'll purchase the popular cryptocurrency Ethereum, so that we can exchange it for Syscoin (if you already own Ethereum you can skip ahead).

-Choose which Bitcoin exchange you'd like to use (by clicking on the logo), and the guide will continue:
+Choose which Ethereum exchange you'd like to use (by clicking on the logo), and the guide will continue: